CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 #### TODO: For binary and quad subdivision, allow specifying split axes?
 At most, this would optional.
 Do the obvious splitting otherwise.
 #### TODO: Replace indexingOrigin and indexingDirection with a flipY since that's probably the only real case?
 #### TODO: boundingVolume: Unsupplied means untraversable/no spatial context but data still needs hierarchy?
 Can still do random access queries/hierarchical analysis.
 Good use-case?
-#### TODO: Availability sharing: is there a good mechanism to say this bundle of tilesets are all "layers" of dataset and theres one availability to describe all of them?
+#### TODO: Availability sharing: is there a good mechanism to say this bundle of tilesets are all "layers" of dataset and there's one availability to describe all of them?
 * The tileset specifies all of its layers as an array of strings in `layerNames`.
-The base uri is modified depending on teh layer that is being fetched by either:
+The base uri is modified with the layerName as a prefix or postfix.
-  * Having the layer name as the file extension (we are not using file extensions so the layer tag can go on the file extension): d/z/y/x.layerName
-  * Having the layer name as a folder prefix in the uri: layerName/d/z/y/x
 * It is more more efficient traversal-wise to have 1 tileset that specifies layers in it implicit context instead of having a bunch of tilesets.
 Less duplication of effort, one set of traversal calculations apply to all the layers.
 * Use this mechanism to encode a bunch of layers of metadata(ex: per point) as basis textures (ktx2 payloads).
 Analisys use-cases for? mip down to 1x1 (ave, min,max)
+* Use this mechanism for time-dynamic versions of the data

 #### TODO: support `time` or can this be handled by `layerNames`?
 #### TODO: How to handle CDB's negative levels?
 These are mip levels of the 0 level tiles. ktx2 has ways of specifying mip levels.
 Is there a good way to fetch a mip level of root tile.
 Otherwise we would actually need a cdb subdivision or a way to specify subdivision per level.